 The U.S. Embassy, New Delhi serves American citizens in the Indian

-Punjab, Rajasthan, Uttarakhand, Uttar Pradesh, and the country of
+Punjab, Rajasthan, Uttarakhand, and Uttar Pradesh, the union territories of Chandigarh, Delhi, Jammu and Kashmir, and Ladakh, and the country of

 U.S. Consulate General Mumbai (Bombay)